18F/unit-testing-node/_pages/components/slack-client.md

     });
 ```

-That pretty much covers all of the paths through `makeApiCall` and
+That covers the paths through `makeApiCall` and `handleResponse`.
+All you need
-`handleResponse`.
-All we need to check from `SlackClient.addSuccessReaction`
+to check from `SlackClient.addSuccessReaction` is that the parameters are
-is that the parameters are passed through as expected:
+passed through as expected:

 ```js
   describe('addSuccessReaction', function() {